 As a result of my IT interests I have served on various Council steering-committees as a technology advisor and many years ago used to give talks in pubs to disbelieving farmers on how the internet was going to change the way they do things.

-I spent a couple of years volunteering for the Samaritans and I am now a volunteer for South Hams Citizens Advice in Totnes.
+I spent a couple of years volunteering for the Samaritans and I am now a volunteer for a well know charity that helps people with the many problems of modern life in Totnes.
 The work is very interesting but often quite challenging and it brings me into contact with the many problems that people are facing across the district.

 I have campaigned for many years against pollution of the environment and have been relatively successful in challenging damaging decisions and in influencing policy.
 I now know more about the planning system than is probably healthy but I hope this means I will be more able to help people when problems arise.

-As for hobbies; I used to do a lot of sailing and exploring.
-Crossed the Bay of Biscay a couple of times.
+As for hobbies, I used to do a lot of sailing and exploring.
+Crossed the Bay of Biscay a couple of times and explored lots of places around UK, France, Spain and the Mediterranean.
 Still nurture a dream of doing an Atlantic crossing one day.
 Play the guitar and go for long walks with my boxer.